databricks/terraform-provider-databricks/docs/index.md

 The provider block supports the following arguments:

 * `host` - (optional) This is the host of the Databricks workspace.
 It is a URL that you use to login to your workspace.
 Alternatively, you can provide this value as an environment variable `DATABRICKS_HOST`.
 * `token` - (optional) This is the API token to authenticate into the workspace.
 Alternatively, you can provide this value as an environment variable `DATABRICKS_TOKEN`.
 * `username` - (optional) This is the username of the user that can log into the workspace.
 Alternatively, you can provide this value as an environment variable `DATABRICKS_USERNAME`.
 Recommended only for [creating workspaces in AWS](resources/mws_workspaces.md).
 * `password` - (optional) This is the user's password that can log into the workspace.
 Alternatively, you can provide this value as an environment variable `DATABRICKS_PASSWORD`.
 Recommended only for [creating workspaces in AWS](resources/mws_workspaces.md).
 * `config_file` - (optional) Location of the Databricks CLI credentials file created by `databricks configure --token` command (~/.databrickscfg by default).
 Check [Databricks CLI documentation](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication) for more details.
 The provider uses configuration file credentials when you don't specify host/token/username/password/azure attributes.
 Alternatively, you can provide this value as an environment variable `DATABRICKS_CONFIG_FILE`.
 This field defaults to `~/.databrickscfg`.
 * `profile` - (optional) Connection profile specified within ~/.databrickscfg.
 Please check [connection profiles section](https://docs.databricks.com/dev-tools/cli/index.html#connection-profiles) for more details.
 This field defaults to
 `DEFAULT`.
 * `account_id` - (optional) Account Id that could be found in the bottom left corner of [Accounts Console](https://accounts.cloud.databricks.com/).
 Alternatively, you can provide this value as an environment variable `DATABRICKS_ACCOUNT_ID`.
 Only has effect when `host = "https://accounts.cloud.databricks.com/"`, and is currently used to provision account admins via [databricks_user](resources/user.md).
 In the future releases of the provider this property will also be used specify account for `databricks_mws_*` resources as well.
 * `auth_type` - (optional) enforce specific auth type to be used in very rare cases, where a single Terraform state manages Databricks workspaces on more than one cloud and `More than one authorization method configured` error is a false positive.
-Valid values are `pat`, `basic`, `azure-client-secret`, `azure-msi`, `azure-cli`, and `databricks-cli`.
+Valid values are `pat`, `basic`, `azure-client-secret`, `azure-msi`, `azure-cli`, `google-creds`, `google-accounts`, `google-workspace` and `databricks-cli`.

 ## Special configurations for Azure